grigoriy/payments/README.md

 * may be invoked by multiple systems and services on behalf of end users
 * avoids using heavy frameworks
 * data store runs in memory
-* executable needs only Java or SBT to run
+* needs only Java or SBT to run
 * functionality is covered with tests
+* no unit tests but end-to-end coverage is over 90% (e2e tests were cheaper in development in this case)

+### Assumptions
+* all money is in the same currency
+* each request comes exactly once (hence no duplicate requests handling)
+* no deposits, withdrawals, account details, transfer details are needed
+* the data must be available only while the app is running
+* strict REST is not required